-In the 1960-1980s, consistent with a growing call for Aboriginal land rights and self-determination, Aboriginal people asserted their independence from the mission by establishing outstations.
+In the 1960-1980s, consistent with a growing call for Aboriginal land rights and self-determination, Aboriginal people asserted their independence by establishing outstations.
 The eventual handing back of the mission to Aboriginal people in the 1980s was an act repeated across Australia where missions and reserves were returned to Aboriginal ownership under a variety of laws in different states.

-In the 1970s The Finke River Mission Board saw a self-sufficient future for the Arrarnta, with the FRM recording in its minutes if the board meeting of the 30 April 1970:
+In the 1970s The Finke River Mission (FRM) Board saw a self-sufficient future for the Arrarnta, with the Finke River Mission recording in its minutes of the board meeting of the 30 April 1970:

 "The purpose aim and function of the Finke River Mission in its spiritual ministry to the Aboriginal people shall be to work towards independent, self-supporting congregations with Aboriginal pastors and workers as part of the total church."
 1

 Observing the government’s efforts at implementing the assimilationists policies of the day, it became increasingly clear to Paul that ‘only the people who are faced with the need to change can successfully bring about social change.
 It cannot be forced on them successfully from outside, nor can it be socially engineered—something the assimilation policy was attempting.’
 Applying this to the case of Hermannsburg he concluded that,

 “...if there was to be meaningful social change at Hermannsburg, then the mission had to be de-institutionalised.
 Authority had to shift from the mission to the Aborigines themselves, so that they could make their own decisions—changing what they considered needed changing, and this at a pace they themselves determined.”
 2

 Paul Albrecht reflects back on the reappraisal of Aboriginal culture that occurred in the 1970s saying that he was in no doubt that: